Zharet-Bautista-Montes/Zharet-Bautista-Montes/README.md

 I live in Bogotá, Colombia, and I studied Systems and Computing Engineering at the University of Andes.

 The fields I would love to work in are Information Security in general, IT Infrastructure, Systems Administration, Cryptography, Research in Computer Science and Systems Modeling.
-I'm also interested in Informatics applied to Biomedical contexts and Data Analytics for Cybersecurity.
+I'm also interested in Ethical Hacking, Informatics applied to Biomedical contexts and Data Analytics for Cybersecurity.
+I'm just starting in this thrilling,  interesting and challenging career path, so please wih me luck!

 🔭 I don't have a job currently, but I'm working on my personal brand (Resumé, LinkedIn and this GitHub) to get one soon.